lsst-dm/dmtn-091/index.rst

 Jenkins vs. NCSA
 ================
 The above goals and dataset definitions are written with the NCSA Verification Cluster in mind.
 The current Jenkins AWS solution has a much smaller number of available cores than the NCSA Verification Cluster.
-The limitations imposed by that mean that the CI and SMALL datasets are suited to Jenkins.
-It would be possible to do occasional MEDIUM runs through Jenkins, but it's likely more efficient to run them at NCSA.
+These limitations mean that the CI and SMALL datasets are suited to Jenkins.
+It would be _possible_ to do occasional MEDIUM runs through Jenkins, but it's likely more efficient to run them at NCSA.

 The CI scale of data should also was be possible for a developer to manually run on an individual machine, whether that's at their desktop or NCSA.
-This more limited set of data may also be appropriate for use on an individual machine for direct developer testing for SMALL and MEDIUM scales.

 =================
 DRP Test Datasets
 =================

-The DRP team semi-regularly processes three datasets (all public Subaru Hyper Suprime-Cam data) at different scales:
+The DRP team semi-regularly processes three datasets (all public Subaru Hyper Suprime-Cam data) at different scales: testdata_ci_hsc, HSC RC2, and HSC PDR1.

 testdata_ci_hsc
 ===============